 The port city has a good tram system and lots of green spaces.
 It also has plenty of museums, many of which were closed as we were visiting on a Monday (much to my husband’s delight)!

-Undeterred we spent the day wandering around the city and took advantage of the trams – which my daughter loved.
+Undeterred, we spent the day wandering around the city and took advantage of the trams, which my daughter loved.
 We visited the Opera House and port area as well as the Haga district, trying its infamous cinnamon buns.
+To explore and learn more about one of Gothenbury’s oldest areas, book a Haga old town walking tour.

-We also climbed up the fortress Skansen Kronen where we were rewarded with fantastic views over the city.
+We also climbed up the 17th century fortress Skansen Kronan which was equipped with 23 cannon but never came under attack.
+Our efforts were rewarded with fantastic views over the city.
+Highly recommend making the trip.

 Gothenburg felt more relaxed and a bit edgier than the capital Stockholm.
 I was also surprised at how many family-friendly activities there were, including the Liseberg Amusement Park which was right opposite our hotel.
 You can read more about our one day in Gotenburg and 10 things to do there with kids.